What you'll need Resident Hand Book

 any damages caused by the resident and any remaining balance

-This Agreement may be canceled in writing prior to occupancy,
+The Agreement may be canceled in writing 30 days prior to

 Termination shall not relieve Resident of his or her liabilities

 and obligations.
-The Resident shall pay charges up to the time
+The Resident shall pay charges up to the term

-of termination, any damage fee that may apply and any charges
+of the Rental Agreement, any damage fee that may apply and any

 By Termination of Resident Status: Residents must vacate

-rooms within 24 hours of termination of their resident
+rooms on the day of termination of their resident status.

 By Default or Breach: The Agreement may be terminated, after